 Required: 18 semester hours.
 IS 102, IS 103, IS 442, Com 306, Hst 306, Soc 204, Soc 313.
-Students who choose a minor will need additional elective credits to reach a total of 124 semester hours required for degree.

 FACULTY: Martin Alphonse, Greg W. Burch, Karen Fancher, Paul Metzger, Dan Scalberg.

 Interdisciplinary Emphasis

 Given the emphasis on interdisciplinary studies, students will benefit from cross-pollination and distinct schools of thought, which only expand on traditional limits of knowledge and seeks to address new and emerging challenges faced globally.
 Given the interdisciplinary nature of the program, the Global Studies major and concentrations include courses from the fields of Cultural Anthropology, Communications, Educational Ministries, English, History, Intercultural Studies, Linguistics, Pastoral Ministry, Psychology, Theology and Youth Ministry.